STANDING UP FOR YOUR RIGHT TO ACCURATE BALLOT LABELS

 The Ninth Circuit Court of Appeals, however, with Judge VanDyke dissenting, found this part of AB5 constitutional.
 It rationalized that this part of AB5 regulates economic activity, not speech, and that it applies consistently across the California economy.
 Well, that’s true.
 It consistently applies to destroy the initiative power because it will become so expensive that only the extremely wealthy and powerful will now be able to afford to exercise it.

 HJTA filed an amicus brief in November 2022 supporting the petition for rehearing en banc at the Ninth Circuit.
 That was denied.
 HJTA then filed an amicus brief supporting the Petition for Writ of Certiorari to the United States Supreme Court.
 We emphasized the importance of grassroots legislation and the incredible cost of gathering signatures even before AB5.
 Unfortunately, the petition was not granted.
+This portion of AB5 remains in place.

 Board of Supervisors of the County of San Bernardino, Nadia Renner v.
 Lynna Monell